-In certain circumstances, the UK can impose its own financial sanctions and restrictions under its own domestic legislation (collectively the 'domestic regimes')
+The UK can impose its own financial sanctions and restrictions under its own domestic legislation (collectively the 'domestic regimes').
+The UK's Sanctions and Money Laundering Act 2018 ("SAMLA") allows the UK to adopt its own sanctions regulations to maintain compliance with UNSCRs.